qba73/habit/README.md

 The aim of this project is to produce a Go package and accompanying command-line tool that will help users track and establish a new habit, by reporting their current streak.

-For example, if you decide you want to build the habit of practising the piano, you might tell the tool about it like this:
+For example, if you decide you want to build the habit of jogging every day, you might tell the tool about it like this:

-**`habit piano`**
+**`habit jog`**

 ```
-Good luck with your new habit 'piano'!
+Good luck with your new habit 'jog'!
 Don't forget to do it again
 tomorrow.
 ```

 As the days go by, you might record each daily practice like this:

-**`habit piano`**
+**`habit jog`**

 ```
-Nice work: you've done the habit 'piano' for 18 days in a row now.
+Nice work: you've done the habit 'jog' for 18 days in a row now.
 Keep it up!
 ```

 If you happen to miss a couple of days, that's all right:

-**`habit piano`**
+**`habit jog`**

 ```
-You last did the habit 'piano' 3 days ago, so you're starting a new
+You last did the habit 'jog' 3 days ago, so you're starting a new
 streak today.
 Good luck!
 ```